-The impact factor of a journal is the average number of times that papers published in that journal have been cited during a specific period.
-The higher the impact factor the more prestigious the journal is considered to be.
-The impact factor is computed by dividing the number of citations received in a specific year by the number of articles published in the two preceding years.
-This number only acquires meaning if it is compared to the impact factors of other journals in the same discipline.
+The impact factor of a journal is the average number of citations of articles published in that journal in previous years.
+The higher the value, the more prestige a journal has.
+This number gains content when compared to the impact factors of other journals in the same field.

 Web of Science: impact factors of journals in Web of Science (for exact and social sciences) can be found in the Journal Citation Reports.
 You can look up the impact factor of a particular journal, or a list of journals for a (sub)discipline, via Browse by Journal > Select categories.

 Scopus: the impact of journals in Scopus, for exact sciences, social sciences and humanities, is indicated with a CiteScore.
 This can be found in Scopus via Sources.
 Search by Subject area, Title, Publisher or ISSN.

 Scimago journal rank: this indicator shows the total number of articles quoted in one particular journal and takes into account the importance and prestige of the quoting journals.

 Eigenfactor: the average number of citations of articles published in a certain journal in the past 5 years.
 In the Eigenfactor the prestige of the journals in which the citations have been published is taken into account, namely the number of quotations from those journals.
 The Eigenfactor of a journal can be found on the Eigen-website and in the Journal Citation Reports.